 the horseback riding journey

 You’re likely going to ride on a trained horse, who is familiar with your gestures and commands.
-I’ve ridden on Mario and Roxie, and found Roxie being more receptive to actions.
+I’ve ridden on Mario and Roxie, and found Roxie to be more receptive to actions.
 Both were great for regular walks, but trotting takes a bit more work for the former.
 You definitely don’t want to bounce, so you’ll need to practice flowing with the horse’s steps.

 Going through regular walks on a horse is relaxing!
 At the same time, it’s a workout for your lower body.
 There is a learning curve with properly holding the reins.
 I found horses liking to pull, making my hand hit the saddle horn many times.
-Although I feel a bit bad, the key is to control the rein so they don’t take advantage of you.
-Sometimes, they can attract flies, so better to not keep them stationary for so long.
+Although I feel a bit bad, the key is to control the rein, so they don’t take advantage of you.
+Sometimes, they can attract flies, so better not to keep them stationary for so long.

 In the end, horseback riding is a fun experience.
 Even though I’ve done it a few times, there is still a lot for me to learn in the future.
 You can do this on your own, or with some friends.
 Although there is a lot of maintenance with properly managing a horse and ensuring their wellbeing, they’re great and worthwhile animals.

 If you ever have the chance, look up some local horseback riding opportunities!